“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Mode of Study:

 University of Bolton

-Through this sector-focused professional development course you’ll have the chance to hone your skills in examining adult patients in a systematic and organised way – so you can identify abnormalities and pathological changes accurately, link these changes to specific disease processes, and identify any need for more detailed investigation or referral.
+Through this sector-focused professional development course, you'll have the chance to hone your skills in examining adult patients in a systematic and organised way.
+We'll help you learn to accurately identify abnormalities and pathological changes, link these changes to specific disease processes, and identify any need for a more detailed investigation or referral.

-We’ll support you to learn how to interpret clinical findings accurately, so you should already have a good understanding of anatomy, physiology and pathology.
+We'll support you in learning to interpret clinical findings accurately, so you should already have a good understanding of anatomy, physiology and pathology.

 The course is designed to improve your communication skills, so you can get qualitative information from patients and create appropriate action plans for focused clinical examinations.